CharliePalm/NotionHabitsIntegration/Readme.md

 The only thing you need to do manually is create your habits.
 Follow the examples in root -> habits and those DB objects will be used by the script.

-Optionally, you can add a "Days" property and add weekdays as a comma separated list (ex: Monday, Wednesday, Saturday) to override the habit's frequency.
+Optionally, you can add a "Days" property and add days of the week you'd like the habit to be activated on as a comma separated list (ex: Monday, Wednesday, Saturday) to override the habit's frequency.
+The days of the week you select will always take precedence over frequency.

 The script also uses the habit's icon as the daily habit's icon.

 # Usage and Requirements
 Base requirements to use this repo are python and git naturally.